ryanhaining/cppitertools/README.md

 cppitertools
 ============

-range-based for loop add-ons inspired by the python itertools library.
+range-based for loop add-ons inspired by the python builtins and itertools library.

 range